anonym187/RL_Fairness_Constraints/README.md

 ![All_figs-3 001](https://user-images.githubusercontent.com/52357042/60387956-7363c600-9a5f-11e9-86dd-ac59fb86bfd5.png)

-### Getting Started
+### Prerequisites

 This code requires Python3.

-### Prerequisites

 You can use pip to install the dependencies required:
 ```
 pip install -r requirements.txt
 ```